gregorbj/Archive-VisionEval/README.md

 runGitHub("gregorbj/VisionEval", subdir="sources/VEGUI", ref="develop")
 ```
-  2. Navigate to and run the VERPAT run_model.R script
+  3. Navigate to and run the VERPAT run_model.R script
-  3. Navigate to and run the VERSPM run_model.R script
+  4. Navigate to and run the VERSPM run_model.R script

+Ensure these operations complete successfully before finalizing commits to develop.